haresfaiez/haresfaiez.github.io/_posts/2023-11-26-Rollup-main-components.md

 The difference between an "asset" and a "chunk" is that an asset is added to the output bundle while a "chunk" is a Javascript filename that's added as an entry module.
-Adding the latter triggers the process of resolution, loading, dependencies fetching, and augmenting the module graph.
+Adding the latter manually, from a hook handler, triggers the process of resolution, loading, dependencies fetching, and augmenting the module graph.

 Hook handlers call [`emitFile`](https://rollupjs.org/plugin-development/#this-emitfile)